adamdjbrett/sullivan-clinton-newest/_posts/galleries/2020-10-13-dewitt-military-tract-map.md

 ---

-{% include gallery caption="Full album" %}
+{% include gallery caption="Simeon DeWitt Central NY Military Tract" %}

-Central New York Military Tract map drawn by Simeon DeWitt and colored in by Wikipedia user \@Nonenmac.
+Central New York Military Tract map drawn by Simeon DeWitt and colored in by Wikipedia user @Nonenmac.
 Many of the townships were given classical Greco-Roman names.
 Public Domain, <a href="https://commons.wikimedia.org/w/index.php?curid=876328">Wikipedia Link</a>